wp-plugins/frontpage-slideshow/readme.txt

 	4. allow to change the slide display duration <= work in progress
 2. allow the use of multiples categories to find slides <= done
 3. widgetize the slider to allow to put it on sidebar an create small sliders
+4. Allowing the use of shortcode to add the slideshow <= done